Pieter Rossouw (rugby union): 2004

 Although Rossouw formed part of the Stormers squad for the 2004 Super 12 season and the Western Province squad for the Currie Cup, he was eventually dropped from the team by coach Carel du Plessis before a game against the Bulls in August 2004.
 This led him to announce his retirement at the beginning of October 2004.

 In total Pieter Rossouw scored 31 Super Rugby tries, placing him at 27th on the all-time highest try-scorers in Super Rugby competition history.
 He holds this position jointly with Ben Tune of the Reds and Lelia Masaga of the Chiefs.

 Coaching career

-Pieter Rossouw started his coaching career at Majuba residence at the University of Stellenbosch in 2006.
-After being involved in coaching with the Western Province Vodacom Cup team as well as the Western Province under 19 team in 2007, Rossouw was signed by the Blue Bulls Rugby Union as backline coach for the Bulls and Blue Bulls in February 2008.
-A position he has held since.
+Pieter Rossouw started his coaching career at Majuba residence at the Stellenbosch University in 2006.
+There after, he was involved in coaching with the Western Province Vodacom Cup team as well as the Western Province under 19 team in 2007 and signed with the Blue Bulls Rugby Union as backline coach for the Bulls and Blue Bulls in February 2008.

 As part of the Bulls' coaching set-up, Rossouw has won a Currie Cup trophy in 2009 and Super Rugby trophies in 2009 and 2010.
-He resigned from the job in June 2015 and started as Backline coach with the Namibia national rugby union team.
+He resigned from the job in June 2015 and started was appointed as backs coach with the Namibian national team under Phil Davies ahead of the 2015 Rugby World Cup.

+Following the Rugby World Cup campaign, Rossouw returned to South Africa where be became head coach of his former high school Paarl Gimnasium.

+In September 2025, he rejoined the Namibian National team ahead of the 2027 Rugby World Cup Final Qualification Tournament as an attacking consultant However, in October 2025 he was later appointed Head Coach, replacing Jacques Burger who served as interim head coach after Chrysander Botha suddenly resigned in July 2025.
+With Rossouw's promotion to Head Coach, Burger returned to his original position of Director of Rugby.